 99% of Days in Bangkok More Polluted Than WHO Target

 During 2022, 99% of days exceeded the WHO annual limit.
 1% of days fell within the safe limit of 5 micrograms.
-That means outdoor air in Bangkok was considered safe for just 1 in 12 days during 2022.
+That means outdoor air in Bangkok was considered safe for just 1 in 12 days in 2022.

 The most polluted day in 2022 was 10 Apr 2022, where PM2.5 concentrations were as high as 99.0 micrograms.
 On this day, PM2.5 pollution exceeded the recommended limit by a little under 20 times.

 Bangkok PM2.5 Concentrations: 2023 – Year to Date

 So far in 2023, Bangkok’s PM2.5 concentrations have averaged 28.4 micrograms.
 That’s 22% higher than the previous year.

 Historical air quality (AQI) data for Bangkok over the past 4 years (2019, 2020, 2021 and 2022) shows that air quality has ever so slightly worsened.
 This shows a worrying trend for air quality in Bangkok.

 Thursday is the Most Polluted Day of the Week in Bangkok

 Thursdays are the most polluted day of the week in Bangkok.
 PM2.5 levels on an average Thursday reach 28.2 micrograms.
 That’s 8% higher than the least polluted day – Monday.
 On Monday, PM2.5 air pollution averages 26.2 micrograms.